Mineshafter61/MikesTCAddons/README.md

 # OldThrottle
-OldThrottle Plugin for Limaru: A new way to control your trains!
+OldThrottle Plugin: A new way to control your trains!

 ## How to use